AdobeDocs/cloudmanager-api-docs/create-event-integration.md

 ## Creating an Event Integration

 By using Adobe I/O Events, Cloud Manager can send external applications notifications when key events occur.
-This allows customers to connect existing and new external applications which respond to events emitted by the Cloud Manager CI/CD pipeline.
+This allows customers to connect existing and new external applications which respond to events emitted by Cloud Manager CI/CD pipelines.

 To work with the Cloud Manager Events on the Adobe I/O Console, you need to either the System Administrator role or be an assigned API Developer for your organization.
 Click [here](http://www.adobe.com/go/aac_api_prod_learn) to learn more about the API Developer role.